 Because people 65 or older are at high risk for serious complications from flu, it also is important their caregivers get a flu vaccination.

-Yes, but flu vaccine is given each year and pneumococcal vaccine is generally given only once.
+Yes.
 If you are 65 and older and have never received a pneumococcal shot, ask your provider for the pneumococcal vaccine.

 Contact Nursing Home Services at 206-326-4443.

 Flu season is typically November through January, therefore it is important to get your vaccine as soon as possible.

 If you are sick with the flu, you should stay home and keep away from others for at least 24 hours after your fever is gone without treatment.
 This includes not going to work or school and avoiding travel except to go to medical appointments.

 If you have mild flu symptoms but you have not had a fever of 101°F or higher for at least three days, we recommend that you stay at home until your symptoms have gotten better.
 You do not need to go to your medical center for treatment.